noslouch/workflow-debug/README.md

 How do I decide if a component should be shared?
 Refer to [Component Design/Shared Components Decision Tree](docs/component-design.md#shared-components-decision-tree) for the checklist and process to do so.

+### Should it be a stand-alone package?

+There are times when a component might offer utility across so many use-cases that it merits its own repository.
+Refer to the [stand-alone guidelines](docs/stand-alone-guidelines.md) for more information.

 ### CI/CD Process

 #### Automated versioning